c-stop/cstop-netlify-cms-react/content/pages/about.md

       employeePicture: /images/uploads/commercial-headshot.jpg
       employeeQuote: Patrick takes pride in creating nimble plans with certainty in this time of reimagining.
-He has brought 46 events from concept to completion, ranging widely from outdoor music festivals to keynote speaking engagements, has managed over 120 experiential marketing activations in New York, Chicago, and Los Angeles and loves to hunt the devil in the details in this wild wonderful world.
+He has brought 46 events from concept to completion, ranging from outdoor music festivals to keynote speaking engagements, managed over 120 experiential marketing activations in New York, Chicago, and Los Angeles and loves to hunt the devil in the details in this wild wonderful world.
     - name: Josh Saathoff
       employeeTitle: Project Manager, CCO
       employeeQuote: Project Manager, CCO